microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

    Any queries found are added to the approriate entity or entities.
 -  The TILookup provider is loaded and entity-specific lookups (e.g. IP, Url, File) are added as pivot functions
--  Miscellaneous Msticpy functions and classes (e.g. GeoIP, IpType, Domain utils) are added as pivot functions to the appropriate entity.
+-  Miscellaneous *MSTICPy* functions and classes (e.g. GeoIP, IpType, Domain utils) are added as pivot functions to the appropriate entity.
+-  A default time range is set - this is only used by queries executed as pivot functions and covered later in `Data query pivot functions`_

 You can add additional functions as pivot functions by creating a registration template and importing the function.
 Details of this are